rapid7/metasploit-framework/docs/metasploit-framework.wiki/Landing-Pull-Requests.md

 m = merge -S --no-ff --edit
 ````

-People with commit rights to rapid7/metasploit-framework will have their [keys listed here](https://docs.metasploit.com/docs/development/maintainers/committer-keys.html).
+People with commit rights to rapid7/metasploit-framework will have their [[keys listed here|./Committer-Keys.md]].

 # Post-Merge